No Poker HUDs

 What are poker sites doing about HUDs?

 There’s an inconsistency across the poker sites at the moment.
 Some sites are banning use of HUD completely.
 Sites like Unibet have a couple of effective deterrents.
 One way of preventing HUD usage is the identities and avatars that can be changed at will.
 There is no limit to how often you can change them.
 They take a hard stance on HUD developers saying Unibet won’t permit any HUD software at all.
 Furthermore, anyone caught trying to use a HUD will be banned outright.
-They are a site clearly dedicated to recreational players.
+They are a site clearly dedicated to recreational players and part-time poker enthusiasts.

 Other sites like Pokerstars are trying a soft approach.
 They clearly don’t want to upset their grinders.
 This is the biggest site in the world and they are aware any strong action they take will be met with criticism.
 As such, their permitted software is almost as long as their prohibited!
 See below for software that can be used on Pokerstars.